kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 Delta Lake is an open-source storage layer that adds relational database semantics to Spark-based data lake processing.
 Tables in Microsoft Fabric lakehouses are Delta tables, which is signified by the triangular Delta (▴) icon on tables in the lakehouse user interface.

+## Objectives

+   - Task 1 : Create a workspace
+   - Task 2 : Create a lakehouse and upload data
+   - Task 3 : Explore data in a dataframe
+   - Task 4 : Create delta tables
+   - Task 5 : Explore table versioning
+   - Task 6 : Use delta tables for streaming data

 ## _Architecture Diagram_

    ![](./Images/Use-delta-tables-in-Apache-Spark.png)